 Fields returned to New York City and worked again on Broadway shows as a librettist and lyricist, collaborating with Arthur Schwartz on Stars In Your Eyes (1939) with Jimmy Durante and Ethel Merman, and they re-teamed for the lovely A Tree Grows In Brooklyn (1951).
 In the 1940s, she teamed up with her brother Herbert, with whom she wrote the books for three Cole Porter shows, Let’s Face It!
 (1941) with Danny Kaye, Eve Arden, Vivian Vance and Nanette Fabray; Something For The Boys (1944) with Merman and Mexican Hayride (1946) with June Havoc.

 In 1946, Fields approached Oscar Hammerstein II with her idea for a musical based on the life of famous female sharpshooter Annie Oakley.
 Hammerstein liked the idea and agreed to produce the show.
 Kern and Fields were signed on to write the songs.
 Kern died before the project got started, and Irving Berlin was hired to replace him.
 Berlin did his own lyrics, he is one of the greats, but Fields and her brother wrote the book for Annie Get Your Gun, while Berlin provided the score.
-The show was a huge success, starring Merman, and running for 1,147 performances.
+The show was a huge success, starring Merman, and ran for 1,147 performances.
 In 1959, she wrote book and lyrics to Albert Hague‘s music for the Broadway musical Redhead with Gwen Verdon, a hit that won six Tony Awards.

 Fields had a remarkably long career, with successes in 1920s through the 1970s, writing some of the most enduring and romantic lyrics for theatre and film songs.
 To me, her words are inventive without being showoff-ish, direct, fresh, almost conversational.

 Fields was prolific, and she wrote with speed, often completing a song in a day.
 She liked to have three or four cocktails in the afternoon, but who doesn’t?
 Yet, her lyrics are always sharp and smart.
 I met her at a Christmas party when I worked at ASCAP (American Society of Composers, Authors and Publishers) in the mid-1970s.
 She reminded me a bit of Lillian Hellman, but with a sense of humor.